biojs/edu/series/101/35_bootstraping_a_project.md

 --------------------------------------------

 We use a special [slush generator](https://github.com/biojs/slush-biojs) to bootstrap a new BioJS project.
-(you can don't need to use it, but it simplifies the work and is especially aimed at newcomers)
+(you don't need to use it, but it simplifies the work and is specifically targeted towards beginners)

 {% alert warn %}
 On Linux and Mac you will need to prepend `sudo` for global (`-g`) installations or [configure](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) global installations into your home directory.